Feds: Men assaulted teen, stole safes with $1M life savings

-PHILADELPHIA (AP) - Prosecutors in Philadelphia say two men burst into a home, assaulted a 17-year-old girl and stole two safes that held over $1 million in cash and jewelry that amounted to her restaurant-owning parents’ life savings.
+PHILADELPHIA (AP) - Prosecutors in Philadelphia say two men burst into a home, assaulted a teenage girl and stole two safes that held over $1 million in cash and jewelry that amounted to her restaurant-owning parents’ life savings.

-U.S. Attorney William McSwain announced Friday that Khaiyri Burgess and Shaquan Johnson, both 20 and of Philadelphia, face federal charges of robbery and brandishing a firearm during the crime.
-No attorney information is available.
+U.S. Attorney William McSwain announced Friday that Khaiyri Burgess and Shaquan Johnson, both 20 and of Philadelphia, face federal robbery and weapons charges.
+Emails seeking comment from their attorneys weren’t immediately returned Friday.

 Prosecutors say Burgess used some of the money to buy a $15,000 diamond encrusted necklace, an $6,000 dirt bike and luxury items like Rolex watches and Gucci bags.

-Officials say the men dragged the sleeping teen from her bed last August, struck her in the head and demanded to know where the safes were.
+Officials say the men dragged the sleeping 17-year-ol from her bed last August, struck her in the head and demanded to know where the safes were.

 She told police they threatened to kill her and her parents.